gvwilson/sensibleadventures/coriandel/coriandel.md

 They gave me bread and cheese, and a clean bucket for the necessaries, and locked the door behind them.

 At least I could see the sky.
-It was perfect, as if someone had just applied a fresh coat of lacquer to it.
-I ate what they'd left me, used the bucket, and then lay there with my arms pillowing my head and tried to think of what I'd say to Sehdie.
+It was a perfect dawn blue, as if someone had just applied a fresh coat of lacquer to it.
+I ate what they'd left me, used the bucket, and then lay there with my arms pillowing my head and rehearsed a hundred awful opening lines.

 The sky was still the same perfect blue when I woke up.
 "Mmph?"

-The guard nudged me again with the toe of his boot.
+The guard nudged me again with his boot.
 "They'll see you now."

 The walls were tiled in elaborate blue and white patterns.
 The ceilings were whitewashed, just like those in every house in Coriandel.
 We passed clerks,